 As the days get cooler, it’s easy to overlook the importance of staying hydrated.
 And while you might not feel thirsty, getting enough water is just as important in the autumn and winter as it is in the warmer months.

 Exercising outside doesn’t have to end when the first leaves drop.
 Autumn is a great time to relish the cooler weather before winter rolls in.
 Biking, hiking, gardening and even a stroll in the park are all great autumn activities.
 But if the dark mornings are killing your motivation, find a way to bring your workout indoors.
-Complete a quick floor session in your living room, download a fitness app or sign up to a yoga class.
+Complete a quick floor session in your living room, download a fitness app or sign up for a yoga class.

 Research has shown time and time again that the more time we spend outdoors, the happier and healthier we become.
 And the benefits of outdoor recreation extend far beyond physical health.
 While you won’t be bathing in 30 degrees, the amount of light you absorb on even a cloudy day is enough to counteract the symptoms of Seasonal Affective Disorder.
 Spending time in natural settings has also been shown to improve creativity, motivation, cognitive function and healthy vision.
 Even if you have a busy schedule or live in an urban environment, you can still fit nature into your day-to-day with a few simple strategies.
 Instead of scrolling through your emails during your break, take a walk around the block.
 Or better yet, work outdoors if your schedule allows.
 And if mealtimes are the only break you take, try dining al fresco.